mmorainville/movies-react/README.md

 ## Something Missing?

-If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/mmorainville/movies-react/issues).
+If you have ideas for more “How To” recipes that should be on this page, [let me know](https://github.com/mmorainville/movies-react/issues).